liutianlin0121/liutianlin0121.github.io/_posts/2024-6-8-just-having-fun.md

 ---
 toc: false
 layout: post
-title: Reading "Just for Fun"
+title: "Reading 'Just for Fun: The Story of an Accidental Revolutionary' "
 ---